Yamuna: Goddess personified

-In her human form, Yamuna is the daughter of Surya, the sun god, and his wife Saranyu.
+In her human form, the Yamuna is the daughter of Surya, the sun god, and his wife Saranyu.
 She is the twin sister of Yama, the god of death, and is also known as Yami.
-The Agni Purana describes Yamuna as having a dark complexion, mounted on a turtle, and holding a pot in her hand.
+The Agni Purana describes the Yamuna as having a dark complexion, mounted on a turtle, and holding a pot in her hand.

 Devotion

-Yamuna, as a river and goddess, has a close association with Krishna.
+The Yamuna, as a river and goddess, has a close association with Krishna.
 The Puranas narrate many stories about Krishna in relation to the river and its surroundings.
-One such story is of Kaliya Daman, the subduing of Kaliya, a Nāga which had inhabited the river and terrorised the people of Braja.
-Due to Krishna's connection with the River and the Braja region, the Yamuna River is a center of pilgrimage for his devotees.
-In the Pushti Marga, founded by Vallabhacharya and in which Krishna is the main deity, Yamuna is worshipped as a goddess.
+One such story is of Kaliya Daman, the subduing of Kaliya, a Nāga that had inhabited the river and terrorised the people of Braja.
+Due to Krishna's connection with the river and the Braja region, the Yamuna River is a center of pilgrimage for his devotees.
+In the Pushti Marga, founded by Vallabhacharya and in which Krishna is the main deity, the Yamuna is worshipped as a goddess.

-The Yamunashtakam is a 16th-century Sanskrit hymn composed by Vallabhacharya which describes the story of Yamuna's descent to meet her beloved Krishna and to purify the world.
+The Yamunashtakam is a 16th-century Sanskrit hymn composed by Vallabhacharya that describes the story of the Yamuna's descent to meet her beloved Krishna and to purify the world.
 The hymn also praises her for being the source of all spiritual abilities.
-And while the Ganges is considered an epitome of asceticism and higher knowledge and can grant Moksha or liberation, it is Yamuna, who, being a holder of infinite love and compassion, can grant freedom, even from death, the realm of her elder brother.
-Vallabhacharya writes that she rushes down the Kalinda Mountain, and describes her as the daughter of Kalinda, giving her the name Kalindi, the backdrop of Krishna Leela.
-The text also talks about her water being the colour of Krishna, which is dark (Shyam).
+While the Ganges is considered an epitome of asceticism and higher knowledge and can grant moksha or liberation, it is the Yamuna, as the embodiment of infinite love and compassion, can grant freedom even from death, the realm of her elder brother.
+Vallabhacharya writes that she rushes down Kalinda Mountain and describes her as the daughter of Kalinda, giving her the name Kalindi, the backdrop of Krishna Leela.
+The text states that her water is the same dark (Shyam) colour as Krishna.
 The river is referred to as Asita in some historical texts.

-Shlokas on Yamuna
+Shlokas on the Yamuna

 Numerous Hindu texts have shlokas (hymns) on Yamuna as follows: